 - Modifies ERR<n>STATUS.{CE, DE, UE, UET} to indicate the type of the new detected error.
-See Prioritizing errors. - Does one of the following: - Overwrites the error record with the syndrome for the new error, if it is of a higher priority than the previous highest priority recorded error. - Keeps the syndrome for the previous error, if the new error is of a lower priority than the previous highest priority recorded error or if it has the same priority as the previous highest priority recorded error. - Counts the error, if it is a Corrected Error and a counter is implemented.
+See Error types and priorities. - Does one of the following: - Overwrites the error record with the syndrome for the new error. - Keeps the syndrome for the previous error. - Counts the error, if it is a Corrected Error and a counter is implemented.

 It is IMPLEMENTATION DEFINED and might be UNPREDICTABLE whether Deferred and Uncorrected errors are counted by the Corrected error counter.